renboy94/Social-network-for-developers/README.md

 # Social-network-for-developers

-DevConnector is a social networking site to connect with other developers
+DevHangouts: A social hub to connect with other developers

 ## Technologies Used